-It’s not easy to quantify reputational damage, but according to the Reputation Institute, which monitors and ranks the reputation of 7,000 global corporations, intangible factors account for 84% of a company’s market value today.
-According to market research firm Ocean Tomo, reputation and other intangibles are between 2 and 3 times more important now than just a few decades ago.
+It’s not easy to quantify reputational damage, but according to research by business magazine Raconteur, intangible factors account for a significant portion of a company’s market value today.
+According to RepTrak, reputation and other intangibles are between 2 and 3 times more important now than just a few decades ago.

 After you decide to safeguard your company against catastrophe with a business continuity plan, what comes next?
 Building a comprehensive business continuity plan involves many steps.
 Here are some of the most important.